-There are several different types of fireplace inserts, but gas models are a favorite because they offer the ambience of a real fire while being effortless to light.
+There are several different types of fireplace inserts, but gas fireplaces are a favorite because they offer you a similar ambience to that of a real fire while being effortless to light.
 With no soot or ash to deal with, they are also easy to keep clean.

-Gas fireplace inserts are often fitted as a replacement for existing masonry fireplaces, offering much more efficient and economical heating.
-They are also a popular installation for new builds and remodels.
+Gas fireplace inserts are often fitted as a replacement for existing wood-burning fireplaces, offering much more efficient and economical heating.
+They are also a popular installation for new builds and remodels, which is how I have used them myself.

-- BEST OVERALL: Napoleon Grandville VF36 Gas Fireplace Insert
+- BEST OVERALL: Duluth Forge Dual-Burner Fireplace Insert and Remote

 - BEST BANG FOR THE BUCK: Pleasant Hearth Zero-Clearance Gas Fireplace Insert